iifl-logo

 • There were no changes in Chief Financial Officer and Company Secretary of the Company during the year under review.

-Necessary resolutions for re-appointment of the aforesaid directors and their detailed profiles have been included in the notice convening the ensuing AGM and details of proposal for appointment / reappointment are mentioned in the explanatory statement of the notice.
-Your directors commend their re-appointment.
+Necessary resolutions for appointment and re-appointment of the aforesaid directors and their detailed profiles as required under Regulation 36(3) of the SEBI Listing Regulations and SS - 2 (Secretarial Standards on General Meetings) have been included in the notice convening the ensuing AGM and details of proposal for appointment / reappointment are mentioned in the explanatory statement of the notice.
+Your directors commend their reappointment.

-During the year, the non-executive directors of the Company had no pecuniary relationship or transactions with the Company except Mr. Paresh J Mistry, Director of the Company who is being paid of holding position of Purchase Manager in the Company
+During the year, the non-executive directors of the Company had no pecuniary relationship or transactions with the Company except Mr. Paresh J Mistry & Ms. Janaki RShah, Director of the Company who are being paid for holding the position of Purchase Manager and Head of Export respectively in the Company.

 1. Mr. Rajendra R Shah, Managing Director